timlabs/uscode/United States Code/TITLE 15-COMMERCE AND TRADE/CHAPTER 014A-AID TO SMALL BUSINESS/Sec. 657r.md

     * (B) the application of costs incurred for providing training to such covered protege to the subcontracting plan (as required under paragraph (4) or (5) of section 637(d) of this title) of the covered mentor.

+* #### (4) Covered territory businesses
+  * During the period beginning on January 1, 2021, and ending on the date that is 4 years after such date, the Administrator shall identify potential incentives to a covered territory mentor that awards a subcontract to its covered territory protege, including—

+    * (A) positive consideration in any past performance evaluation of the covered territory mentor; and

+    * (B) the application of costs incurred for providing training to such covered territory protege to the subcontracting plan (as required under paragraph (4) or (5) of section 637(d) of this title) of the covered territory mentor.

 #### (b) Programs of other agencies
 * #### (1) Approval required
   * Except as provided in paragraph (4), a Federal department or agency may not carry out a mentor-protege program for small business concerns unless—